h3rald/h3rald/contents/conver.md

 &mdash; from <cite><a href="https://moronlab.blogspot.com/2010/01/urbit-functional-programming-from.html?m=1" target="_blank">Urbit: functional programming from scratch</a></cite>

 While KelVer does emphasize the importance of projects striving for ultimate completeness, maturity, and stability, it does it in a non-standardized way: there is no way to know whether project A at 50K is more mature/complete than project B at 20K, because the values (and in particular the starting value) are chosen arbitrarily by the author of each project.
-There are no objective guarantees of stability of any sort.
+There are no objective guarantees of stability of any sort linked to those values.

-Also, a decreasing version number could potentially be problematic in some situations.
+Also, a decreasing version number could potentially be problematic in some situations, and also counter-intuitive.

 #### πVer and eVer